-Since we had our 3.5-year-old and our 6-month old with us, we split them between the beds.
+Since we had our 3 year old and our 6 month old with us, we split them between the beds.
 I try not to travel with a crib or pack and play if I can help it.
 They take up so much room.
 This was an ideal set-up for our family.

 I also loved the bar seating in this San Juan Island hotel in Friday Harbor.
 We ended up getting take-out for dinner one night and it was great to have this spot to eat.
 There were plenty of room for the three of us.

 There was a great counter top outside the bathroom.
 That’s where the fridge and microwave were.
 These were great amenities to heat up leftovers for our hungry kids.

 I really enjoyed staying at the Earthbox Inn & Spa.
 The pool was fabulous!
 I loved that there was a life jacket available for kids.
 My son put it on and hopped right in the water.
 It was the first time one of us didn’t need to hold him.
 It was glorious!
-We brought our 6-month-old in his car seat and he took a nap.
+We brought our 6 month old in his car seat and he took a nap.
 I spent my time in the hot tub chatting with other guests.
-Everyone I spoke to seemed impressed with the hotel.
+Everyone I spoke to seemed impressed with this San Juan Island accommodation.

 Friday Harbor Waterfront

-I loved that the Earthbox Inn & Spa was on the edge of the Waterfront district of San Juan Island.
+I loved that the Earthbox Inn & Spa was on the edge of the Waterfront district of Friday Harbor in San Juan Island.
 It made it easy to just walk from the hotel.
 We packed the boys in our Uppababy Vista and headed to find breakfast at a San Juan Island restaurant.